Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ## Overview

-This proposal documents the specification of the MONAI Application Package (MAP).
+This document includes the specification of the MONAI Application Package (MAP).

 ### Goal

-This proposal aims to define the structure and purpose of a MAP, including which parts are optional and which are required so that developers can easily create conformant MAPs.
+This document aims to define the structure and purpose of a MAP, including which parts are optional and which are required so that developers can easily create conformant MAPs.

 ### Assumptions, Constraints, Dependencies